 - The Corresponding author should provide the declaration of any conflicts of interest on behalf of all Authors.
 Conflicts of interest may be associated with employment, funding sources, personal financial interests, membership in relevant organizations, or others.

 Responsibility of Reviewers

-- The manuscripts will be reviewed by two or three experts in order to reach the first decision as soon as possible.
+- Two or three experts will review the manuscripts to reach the first decision as soon as possible.
 Reviewers do not need to sign their reports but are welcome to do so.
 They are also asked to declare any conflicts of interest.